natcap/invest.users-guide/source/fisheries.rst

 References
 ==========
-Baker, R., Levin, P. and Minello, T. 2008.
+Baker, R., P. Levin, and T. Minello.
+2008.
 The link between coastal wetlands and white shrimp fishery production in the northern Gulf of Mexico.
 ICES CM 2008/M:11

-Carcamo, R.A.
-Jr. 2002.
-Report on the spiny lobster fisheries of Belize. in: Second Workshop on the Management of Caribbean Spiny Lobster Fisheries in the WECAFC Area.
-FAO Fisheries Report No. 715.

 Food and Agriculture Organization of the United Nations.
 2014a.
 The State of World Fisheries and Aquaculture 2014: Opportunities and Challenges.
 Food and Agriculture Organization of the United Nations.
 Rome

-Food and Agriculture Organization of the United Nations.
-2014b.
-The State of Food and Agriculture 2014 Report: Innovation in Family Farming.
-Food and Agriculture Organization of the United Nations.
-Rome

-Leon González, M.E. de, R.G.
-Carrasco, and R.A.
-Carcamo.
-2008.
-A Cohort Analysis of Spiny Lobster from Belize.
-Belize Fisheries Department, Ministry of Agriculture and Fisheries

-Little, S.A. and W.H.
-Watson III.
+Higgins, K., A. Hastings, J.N.
+Sarvela, and L.W.
+Botsford.
+1997.
+Stochastic dynamics and deterministic skeletons: population behavior of Dungeness crab.
+Science 276: 1431-1435

+Puga, R., S. Hernández, J. López and M.E. de León.
 2005.
-Differences in the size at maturity of female American lobsters, Homarus americanus, captured throughout the range of the offshore fishery.
-J. Crust.
-Biol.
-25(4): 585-592

-Puga, R., Hernández S., López J and León M.E. de.
-2005.
-Bioeconomic modeling and risk assessment of the Cuban fishery for spiny lobster Panulirus argus, Fisheries Research 75: 149–163.
+Bioeconomic modeling and risk assessment of the Cuban fishery for spiny lobster *Panulirus argus*.
+Fisheries Research 75: 149–163

 Toft, J.E., J.L.
 Burke, M.P.
 Carey, C.K.
 Kim, M. Marsik, D.A.
 Sutherland, K.K.
 Arkema, A.D.
 Guerry, P.S.
 Levin, T.J.
 Minello, M. Plummer, M.H.
-Ruckelshaus, H.M.
+Ruckelshaus and H.M.
 Townsend.
 2013.
-From mountains to sound: modelling the sensitivity of Dungeness crab and Pacific oyster to land-see interactions in Hood Canal, WA.
+From mountains to sound: modelling the sensitivity of Dungeness crab and Pacific oyster to land-sea interactions in Hood Canal, WA.
 ICES J. Mar.
 Sci.
 71(3): 725-738

-Wildlife Conservation Society.
-2013.
-Long Term Atoll Monitoring Program (LAMP): Results for queen conch, spiny lobster and key finfish species for the 2004-2012 survey period.
-Global Conservation Program.
-Belize City, Belize.

-Wildlife Conservation Society.
-(ND).
-Glover’s Reef Marine Reserve Fisheries Catch Data Collection Program Report for the period January 2005 to June 2012.
-Belize Marine Program.
-Global Conservation Program.
-Belize City, Belize.